 - U.S. Maritime Administration

 - Oregon Department of Energy

 Q: Has Jordan Cove LNG made a commitment to provide emergency response resources to operate the LNG terminal?

 A: Yes.
-Jordan Cove LNG will be building the Southwest Oregon Regional Safety Center fire and safety complex on the North Spit.
+Jordan Cove LNG will be building the Southwest Oregon Regional Safety Center complex adjacent to the terminal on the South Dunes site.
 This complex will include a full-time professionally staffed fire station and emergency response crews dedicated to the Jordan Cove LNG facility (paid for by Jordan Cove LNG), a Coos County Sheriff’s substation, offices for the Port and U.S. Coast Guard, and world class training facilities.
 Additionally, Jordan Cove LNG plans to partner with the Southwest Oregon Community College to create an LNG Fire Training Center — a first on the west coast.
 There is only one other program like it at Texas A&M. As expanded use of LNG as a maritime and surface transportation fuel will increase the need for special LNG training, Southwest Oregon Community College and Coos Bay will be poised to be the west coast center for this specialized training.

 Q: Will the local community’s safety and security be adequately addressed through the FERC process?

 A: Yes.
 As part of its review process, the Federal Energy Regulatory Commission (FERC) will ensure the safety and security of the local community.
 In fact, FERC will not approve Jordan Cove LNG if safety and security is not addressed.

 In addition to FERC, federal agencies such as the Department of Homeland Security, Federal Aviation Administration, Maritime Administration and the United States Coast Guard will specifically analyze safety and security measures.

 Q: What will be the effect of the Jordan Cove LNG facility on the environment?